 In response to BP's filing, Halliburton has disclosed that samples of the cement, previously unreleased to the Justice Department, were discovered in the contractor's Lafayette laboratory late last Wednesday.
 If granted, the judicially imposed sanctions could prevent Halliburton from using certain defenses at the trial, making it difficult for the contracting behemoth to challenge a finding of gross negligence.
 Such a finding would allow for the possibility of astronomic punitive damages against Halliburton.

 Unfortunately, such corporate dishonesty and underhandedness is not rare.
 However, the BP/Alabama motion is an important reminder that Justice will not allow even the biggest of adversaries to escape the consequences of their actions.
 Pavich Law Group P.C., has years of experience fighting against wildly negligent and intentionally reckless corporations.
-If you believe you have been harmed by the actions of a powerful corporation, please contact our experienced attorneys for a free consultation to determine your legal rights.
+If you believe you have been harmed by the actions of a powerful corporation, please contact our experienced attorneys for a initial consultation to determine your legal rights.